Open-Turing-Project/TuringDocs/markdown/tan.md

             put "Tangent of ", angle, " is ", tan ( angle )
         end for
 ##Details
-An argument to **tan** of p/2, 3*p/2, etc. may result in an overflow (and halt of the program) as the result is technically ¥.
+An argument to **tan** of pp&yen;.
 (It may not cause an overflow due to rounding, in which case the result will simply be a very large number.)